badu/badu.github.io/_content/about.md

 Alert, ColorPicker, Dividers (horizontal and vertical), Menu and MenuBar, ProgressBar.

-Maybe you don't consider this relevant for my current Go related work, but rest assured I am using code generation in Go, as well and posses my own custom built tools for that.
+Maybe you don't consider this relevant for my current Go related work, but rest assured I am using code generation in Go, as well and possess my own custom built tools for that.
 Last year I have returned to those programming languages grammars (PEG, ANTLR) this time in Go, because Go's YACC was not enough for what I was intended.

 #### Databases

 In almost every project I've worked on since 2002, I've been using databases.
-Due to the nature of developer roles that I had over time, I have become what one might call an optimisation freak.
-The sets of problems that I encountered over time and the fact that I favour model centric development, won't allow me to be happy having two tables named "prices" and "discounts" in the same database, or the lack of minimum one index per table.
+Due to the nature of developer roles that I had over time, I have become what one might call an optimization freak.
+The sets of problems that I encountered over time and the fact that I favor model centric development, won't allow me to be happy having two tables named "prices" and "discounts" in the same database, or the lack of a minimum one index per table.

 I'm always searching for ways of representing data for human readability while helping the database engine to run as fast as possible.
 Even if harder to read, I would always trade a `closure table` to a classical (naive) tree approach -